Konamiman/Sjasm/README.md

 Two branches are available for the two versions of the program, they have been created from versions 0.39g6 and 0.42c.
 Switch to one of these branches to actually see code.

+Download the latest binary of v0.39 for Windows from [the downloads section](https://bitbucket.org/konamiman/sjasm/downloads).
+Sorry, at this time there's no binary for Linux available (perhaps you can help?)

 The documentation for v0.39 is in [a text file together with the source](https://bitbucket.org/konamiman/sjasm/src/v0.39/README.txt).
 The manual for v0.42 is available as [a set of HTML files in the repository](https://bitbucket.org/konamiman/sjasm/src/v0.42/Manual), but you probably prefer to [see it properly rendered](http://konamiman.bitbucket.org/sjasm-manual).

 Enjoy!